-Avocat à la cour, Fabrice heads the finance practice of our global transactions group in Paris.
-He is a member of our financial institutions and global financial investors sector groups and a relationship partner for key clients in these sectors.
+Avocat à la Cour, Fabrice is a partner in our global transactions group in Paris.
+He is a member of our financial institutions and our private capital sector groups and a relationship partner for key clients within these practice areas

 He has a deep knowledge of banking, structured finance and debt capital markets, and advises major financial institutions, multinational corporates and sponsors on issues within these practice areas.

 Fabrice has significant expertise in corporate finance and treasury helping clients in defining their liquidity strategy and access to the debt market whether in the context of strategic acquisitions, refinancings or distressed credit situations.

 His understanding of the commercial constraints under which his clients operate, ensures pragmatic, innovative and realistic advice.